microsoft/LightGBM/docs/Parameters-Tuning.rst

 .. image:: ./_static/images/leaf-wise.png
    :align: center
-   :alt: Figure of Leaf-wise tree growth from Features documentation which grows trees leaf-wise (best-first)
+   :alt: Three consecutive images of decision trees, where each shows the tree with an additional two leaf nodes added.
+Shows that leaf-wise growth can result in trees that have some branches which are longer than others.

 Because of this growth strategy, it isn't straightforward to use ``max_depth`` alone to limit the complexity of trees.
 The ``num_leaves`` parameter sets the maximum number of nodes per tree.
 Decrease ``num_leaves`` to reduce training time.